quentinhayot/node-apple-music/README.md

 You only need to call one or the other, and the library will use the token for all subsequent requests.

 Tokens seem to expire after 6 months, so it is recommended that you store the token somewhere and reuse it.

+In theory you could also use an official Apple Music developer token, but I haven't tested this.

 ### Fetching by ID